Phishinf/AirportCommandCenter-POC/Proposal.md

 ## 14. Compliance & Privacy

 All passenger tracking is anonymised at ingestion — no PII stored or transmitted.
 Differential privacy techniques applied to aggregate flow models.
 System operates within airport IT governance, cybersecurity, and data protection frameworks.
-GDPR and local data protection regulations respected by design.
+GDPR and local data protection regulations are respected by design.

 ---